 Which Social Media Platforms?

 Successful campaigns don’t include every platform.
 If you are new to social media marketing, choose one platform and master it first.
 We can’t stress this enough.
 Most brands will never need more than three platforms.
 Concentrate on the platforms where your audience hangs out.
-Forbes has a useful guide for deciding which platform might be best for your company at the time of this writing.

 Your choice may also be influenced by the type of content you want to generate.
 Facebook ranks videos higher than any other type of post.
 Facebook also supports 360-degree photos and video and has a video carousel feature allowing five photos to be viewed in a single post.
 But if photos and videos aren’t in your wheelhouse, choose something like Twitter, which focuses more on the text.